 Recap: Valerie and Kenny are fast asleep in their love nest apartment.
-Valerie wakes up at 1:45am, and urgently pokes at Kenny and tells him they accidentally fell asleep.
+Valerie wakes up at 1:45am and urgently pokes at Kenny and tells him they accidentally fell asleep.
 He bolts out of bed and starts getting dressed, muttering about how much he hates having to sneak around...and that he hopes his wife gets mad enough to kick him out.
-[No one's stopping you from making the decision to voluntarily move out, douchebag.]
+No one's stopping you from making the decision to voluntarily move out, douchebag.
 Valerie complains about how badly it sucks for her to feel guilty for riding his baloney pony, then points out that she's twenty-one years old, legally unattached, and therefore free to sleep around with whomever she wants.
 Kenny pretends to feel guilty for being an adulterous dinkwhistle, and Valerie snaps, "I just think you want to have it all and you can't."
 Kenny says he doesn't want his six year old son to suffer, but she's just like, "Whatever" and tells him she can't do this anymore.
-Kenny's all, "Whoa.." and asks her if this means she's ending their unholy coupling, and she says she doesn't want to - but she's tired of having to carry out a relationship in private.
-She then gives him an ultimatum: tell his wife the truth about their icky hookup, or it's over.
+Kenny's all, "Whoa.." and asks her if this means she's ending their unholy coupling, and she says she doesn't want to - but is tired of having to carry out a relationship in private.
+She then gives him an ultimatum: tell his wife the truth about their icky hookup, or this storyline is over.

 The Walsh house.
 Valerie arrives home early the next morning.
 Brandon, who's breakfasting in the kitchen, tells her she looks like she's been up all night and asks her who the lucky guy is...and when she admits it's Kenny, Brandon wryly says, "I figured."
 Valerie insists he's on the verge of leaving his wife, but Brandon doesn't buy it and says he has first-hand experience doinking a married woman.
-He strongly urges her to go to David's party and find a guy her own age who's single and able to mingle.
+He strongly urges her to go to David's party and find a guy her own age who's single and free to mingle.

 Beach house.
 Kelly, Donna, and Clare discuss whether or not they want to show up at David's/Mark's pool party in bikinis, then quickly nix the idea.
-Kelly remarks on the guys' scantily clad female neighbors, and Donna asks whassup with those skanks and complains about how they're always flirting with David and Mark.
+Kelly remarks on the guys' scantily clad female neighbors, and Donna asks whassup with the skanks and complains about how they're always flirting with David and Mark.
 Clare accuses her of being bothered by it 'cause she's still into David, and Donna insists they're just friends.
 Kelly tells Clare that Steve's eyes pop out of his head whenever he looks at those girls, and Clare explains that she and Steve have an arrangement: looking's fine, touching ain't.
 It's nice to have such high standards when you're in a relationship with a childish moron.

 A little while later, Donna and Clare are winding their way up through the Hollywood Hills to get to David's/Mark's house when Donna spots a deer on the side of the road.
 She's all, "Oooh!
 A deer!" and says it's becoming a rare sight to see deer in the hills.
 Clare spots what looks like the mother deer, and the two spend several long seconds gushing over the animals' cuteness.